zeke/word_pong/README.md

 To Do
 -----

+* Params string can get too long if used for the blacklist
 * When resorting to a random word response, ensure the random word is an adjective
 * Keep Pings within a certain level of accessibility (corpus frequency)
 * Add an "I Don't Know" option